-The safety of JEMPERLI was evaluated in GARNET in 104 patients with advanced or recurrent dMMR EC who received at least 1 dose of JEMPERLI [see Clinical Studies (14.1)].
+The safety of JEMPERLI was evaluated in the GARNET trial in 104 patients with advanced or recurrent dMMR EC who received at least one dose of JEMPERLI [see Clinical Studies (14)].
 Patients received JEMPERLI 500 mg every 3 weeks for 4 doses followed by 1,000 mg every 6 weeks as an intravenous infusion until disease progression or unacceptable toxicity.
-Patients with autoimmune disease that required systemic therapy within 2 years of treatment or a medical condition that required immunosuppression were ineligible.
 Among patients receiving JEMPERLI, 47% were exposed for 6 months or longer and 20% were exposed for >1 year.